Why would Putin want to nuke Florida?

 Florida is home to tourist attractions such as Walt Disney World and the Everglades National Park.

-But it is also has high-profile targets including President Donald Trump's Mar-a-Lago resort.
+But it also has high-profile targets including President Donald Trump's Mar-a-Lago resort.

 A spokesman for the US Defence Department said the Pentagon was "not surprised" by Mr Putin's rhetoric.